 For this skin type, you need a varied regimen.
 You can treat the T zone with products for oily skin while the rest of your face gets the dry skin treatment.

 Sensitive skin is skin that exhibits the characteristics of dry skin, oily skin, or combination skin, but also has a significant amount of redness and irritation.
-This may due to genetics or self-induced when exfoliating products like retinol or acid peels are used aggressively.
-Self-induced sensitivity tends to self-correct once the inducing agent is eliminated.
+Sensitive skin may be due to genetics or self-induced from over-exfoliating with products like retinol or acid peels.
+Self-induced sensitivity will self-correct when you stop the action which caused it.
 Genetic sensitively, on the other hand, tend to be permanent should be managed with a careful selection of the right products.

 How to care for sensitive skin

-Since sensitive skin is easily inflamed, you need to avoid harsh chemical treatments as they can trigger other skin conditions like rosacea or allergies.
+If you have sensitive try to avoid harsh chemicals because it causes inflammation like rosacea or allergies.
 The goal with this skin type is to improve barrier function without causing irritation.